Characters: Sentinels Of The Multiverse

 The shadowy ruler of Rook City and the CEO of Pike Industries.
 Graham Pike rules his city with an iron fist, at once turning it into a criminal empire and a corporate paradise, making money hand over fist from its rampant crime while the city's corruption ensures he profits.
-The Chairman's deck is a minion-heavy one, with lower-ranking minions being led by "bosses" and requiring the heroes fight their way up the ladder to take out the Operative before they can fight Pike himself.
+The Chairman's deck is a minion-heavy one, with lower-ranking minions being led by "Underbosses" and requiring the heroes fight their way up the ladder to take out several of them — "interrogating" them, if you will — before they can fight Pike himself.

 Born with powerful light-based abilities, Dawn Cohen found herself frustrated with life among normal people.
 Approached by others who believed she had the potential for leadership, and believing herself the most powerful individual alive, she formed the Citizens of the Sun, a group dedicated to elevating superhumans to godlike status.
 Citizen Dawn's deck combines powerful minions with a lot of damage-dealing/healing cards, letting her deal a lot of hurt and soaking it right back up.